-If you are going through the thought process of putting forward an offer on a property, our First-Time Buyer Mortgage Advisors in Nottingham would recommend having a mortgage agreement in principle in place prior to contacting the Estate Agent and whilst gaining this, you will also have the option to obtain Specialist Mortgage Advice in Nottingham.
+If you are going through the thought process of putting forward an offer on a property, our first time buye mortgage advice in Nottingham would recommend having a mortgage agreement in principle in place prior to contacting the Estate Agent and whilst gaining this, you will also have the option to obtain specialist mortgage advice in Nottingham.
 You want to be able to give yourself the best possible chance of securing the property you want at the lowest possible price so if you present yourselves as having your finances in a good place then you are definitely giving yourself the upper hand in the situation.
 Being in possession of an Agreement in Principle could also mean that the Agent is put off trying to ‘cross-sell’ their own in-house mortgage services to you.

 Date Last Edited - 02/09/2020